romanglo/2D-LEGO-GA/README.md

 ![Overview of the algorithm](https://github.com/romanglo/2D-LEGO-GA/blob/master/images/overview.png)

 ### Crossover
-This process selects a random two different point which represent a recangle.
+This process selects a random two different point which represent a rectangle.
 Then, swaps between all the possible bricks inside the rectangle.
 To explain the crossover process, we use the following example:
 For the next two layers, randomize two points (2,2) and (7,7):
 <br>
 ![Selection before crossover](https://github.com/romanglo/2D-LEGO-GA/blob/master/images/before_crossover.jpg)
 <br>Then, swap the possible bricks:
 red, green and blue in first selection with grey, purple and beige from the second selection.
 <br>
 The orange and navy bricks could not swap with the black one from the other layer, because they are located partly outside of the layer.